NickAzureDevops/Devops-Journey/Monitoring-and-Alerting/Readme.md

 #### View Application insights in Azure Portal ####

-- Open Application insihts that was created in the Azure portal and click on live metrics
+- Open Application insihts that was created in the Azure portal and click on live metrics.
+Please make sure you have the